arskom/spyne/ROADMAP.rst

 * Support for the XmlRpc standard.
 Thanks to the XmlObject protocol, this is 90% ready!
 * Support for EXI -- The Efficient Xml Interchange as a serializer.
-* SMTP as server tranport.
+* SMTP as server transport.
-* SMTP as client tranport.
+* SMTP as client transport.
 * Improve HttpRpc to be Rest compliant.
 Probably by dumping HttpRpc as it is and rewriting it as a wrapper to Werkzeug or a similar WSGI library.
 * Implement converting csv output to pdf.